Skip Header

 • Investing tends to work better over the longer term (through the ups and downs of markets) so investing for 5 years and over improves your chances of better returns, although this isn't guaranteed.

-Important information: Tax treatment depends on individual circumstances and all tax rules may change in the future.
-You can't normally access money in a pension until age 55 (57 from 2028).
-This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
+Important information: Eligibility to invest in an ISA or SIPP, and tax treatment depends on individual circumstances and tax rules may change.
+You cannot normally access money in a pension until age 55 (57 from 2028).
+Withdrawals from a Junior ISA are not possible until the child reaches age 18.
+This is not a personal recommendation for a specific investment.
+If you're not sure which investments are suitable for you, consult Fidelity's advisers or another authorised financial adviser.